Christianity in Asia: Sri Lanka

 Christianity was introduced to Sri Lanka in the 1st century (72 AD).
 Possibly after the apostle Thomas' visit to India.
 The Anuradhapura cross is an ancient recorded symbol of Christianity in the island.
 Oriental Orthodoxy was the majority branch of Christianity before the arrival of the Portuguese.
-Roman Catholicism was introduced by the Portuguese invasion of Ceylon in the 16th century.
+Catholicism was introduced by the Portuguese invasion of Ceylon in the 16th century.
 With the Dutch colonial period seeing a percentage of church members in excess of 10–20%.

 Expansion of Nestorian Christianity (431–1360 AD)

-In 410 the Sassanid emperor summoned the Persian church leaders to the Synod of Seleucia.
-His purpose was to make the Catholicos of Seleucia-Ctesiphon the minority leader of the Christians in the Empire, and personally responsible for their good conduct throughout the Persian empire.
+In 410, the Sasanian emperor summoned the Persian church leaders to the Synod of Seleucia.
+His purpose was to make the Catholicos of Seleucia-Ctesiphon the minority leader of the Christians and personally responsible for their good conduct throughout the empire.
 The synod accepted the emperor's wish.

-In 424 the bishops of Persia met in council under the leadership of Catholicos Dadiso and determined that there would be no reference of their disciplinary or theological problems to any other power, especially not to any church council in the Roman Empire.
+In 424, the bishops of Persia met in council under the leadership of Catholicos Dadiso and determined that there would be no reference of their disciplinary or theological problems to any other power, especially not to any church council in the Roman Empire.
 The formal separation from the See of Antioch and the western Syrian Church under the Roman (Byzantine) Emperors, occurred at this synod in 424.